xflr6/bitsets/README.rst

 item is its *nth* bit being set/unset (a.k.a. bit strings, powers of two, rank in *colexicographical* order).

-Being just a regular (long) integer with some convenience methods for translating between unique object collections and bit patterns allows to perform certain tasks in a more natural way, e.g. sorting a collection of sets lexicographically, or enumerating possible combinations in an ordered fashion.
+Being just a regular (arbitrary precision) integer with some convenience methods for translating between unique object collections and bit patterns allows to perform certain tasks in a more natural way, e.g. sorting a collection of sets lexicographically, or enumerating possible combinations in an ordered fashion.

 Links